-Location: Down the Onepoto Road, about 10.3km from the visitor centre.
+Location: Down the Onepoto Road, about 10.3km (6.4 miles) from the visitor centre.
 This road also leads to the start of the Lake Waikaremoana Great Walk.

-5. Black Beech track (30 minutes one way)
+5. Black Beech Walk (30 Minutes One Way)

 This walk offers good views over Home Bay and beyond while walking alongside specimens of black beech trees.
-The walk is a great option to get between the Lake Waikaremoana Holiday Park and Aniwaniwa.
+The Black Beech Walk is a great option to get between the Waikaremoana Holiday Park and Aniwaniwa.

 Location: The track starts from across the road from the Lake Waikaremoana Holiday Park entrance.

-Check out some stunning viewpoints of the Aniwaniwa River and waterfalls on this track translated as “rainbow”.
+Check out some stunning viewpoints of the Aniwaniwa River and waterfalls on the Hinerau Walk, which translates as “rainbow”.